 Your loved one may temporarily have difficulty:

 It is very common for survivors of sexual assault, relationship violence, and stalking to delay disclosing their experiences to others, including to parents or other loved ones.
-There are many reasons for this, including, but not limited to, self-doubt, shame, and fear of how the other person will react.
+There are many reasons for this, including but not limited to self-doubt, shame, fear of how the other person will react, and not wanting to cause concern or distress for their loved one.

 How does this affect me?